ti-cortex-m4/demo-java-completablefuture/readme.md

 </table>

-If you need to perform some action, when the previous stage completes normally or exceptionally, you should use the _whenComplete_ method.
+If you need _to perform some action_, when the previous stage completes normally or exceptionally, you should use the _whenComplete_ method.
 A _BiConsumer_ argument of the _whenComplete_ method is called when the previous stage completes normally or exceptionally and allows to read both the result (or _null_ if none) and the exception (or _null_ if none).
 But this method can not modify the result.

-If you need to recover from an exception (to replace the exception with some default value), then you should use the _handle_ and _exceptionally_ methods.
+If you need _to recover from an exception_ (to replace the exception with some default value), then you should use the _handle_ and _exceptionally_ methods.
 A _BiFunction_ argument of the _handle_ method is called when the previous stage completes normally or exceptionally.
 A _Function_ argument of the _exceptionally_ method is called when the previous stage completes exceptionally.
 In both cases, an exception is not propagated to the next stage.

 The following code example demonstrates the use of the methods to handle exceptions.
 During the execution of stage 1 occurs an exception (division by zero).
 The execution of stage 2 is skipped because its previous stage is completed exceptionally.
 The _whenComplete_ method identifies that the previous stage completed exceptionally, but can not recovers from this state.
 The execution of stage 3 is also skipped because its previous stage is still completed exceptionally.
 The _handle_ method identifies that the previous stage completed exceptionally and replaces the exception with a default value.
-The execution of stage 4 is performed normally.
+The execution of stage 4 is finally performed normally.

 ```